The shala address is Quakers Meeting House, 300 Gloucester Road, BS7 8PD.

 Please do not drink water during practice.
 We are building up internal heat through the practice of linked breath and movement.
 Drinking kills this heat and some benefits are lost.

-Ashtanga Yoga works best as a 5-6 day/week practice, taking one rest day (ideally on the same day) each week.
+Ashtanga Yoga works best as a 5 or 6 day a week practice, taking one rest day (ideally on the same day) each week.
 We also rest on moondays (see upcoming dates here) and for women during the first three days of menstruation (‘ladies holiday’).
 This commitment can seem daunting – often beginners to Ashtanga view yoga as a once-a-week ‘exercise’ class – but we encourage you to come with an open mind and commit for just one month in order to really let the practice do it’s work.
 Once or twice a week does have benefits but to some extent it will always feel like an uphill battle.
 It’s in your best interests to attend regularly!

 If you are visiting Bristol and have an established practice you are welcome to join us.
 Please email email@example.com in advance.